canon20paul/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Leaderboard
+# Leaderboard Application

 >  A simple Leaderboard Application Project.
-An application that can help manage game scores
+An application that Captures and manages game scores.
+A Game is  initialized by  pulling an id using an API after  which records are taken and utilized.
+Asides Html5 and CSS, its Interactions are enhanced with JavaScript and Bundled with webpack.
 ## Built With

 - Html